safespring/docs/content/backup/install/windows.md

 1. Download the required files according to above into a temporary folder
 1. Run `8.x.x.x-TIV-TSMBAC-WinX64.exe` to extract all installations files.
-1. Open the `TSMClient` Installation directory that just get created and run `spinstall.exe` and accept the UAC pop-up that comes up, "Setup Launcher Unicode".
+1. Open the `TSMClient` Installation directory that just got created and run `spinstall.exe` and accept the UAC pop-up that comes up, "Setup Launcher Unicode".
 ![UAC Pop-up](../images/UAC-popup.png)
-Follow the instructions on the screen, and if this is a new installation you maybe need to install a few requirements.
+Follow the instructions on the screen, and if this is a new installation, you maybe need to install a few requirements.

     ![Spectrum Protect Backup-Archive Client - InstallShield Wizard](../images/SPBAC_ISWizard.png)